How to Be Effective In Mindful Parenting

 Showing empathy or compassion

-You may not agree with your child’s actions or thoughts, but mindful parenting encourages you to have compassion and show empathy.
+You may not agree with your child’s actions or thoughts.
+However, mindful parenting encourages you to have compassion.
+It also encourages you to show empathy.
 This involves you being understanding of your child’s position in the moment.

 Compassion extends to you as a parent as well.
-This means you won’t be too hard on yourself and learn to lay less blame on yourself if a situation doesn’t turn out as you’d hoped.
+This means you won’t be too hard on yourself.
+You will learn to lay less blame on yourself if a situation doesn’t turn out as you’d hoped.

 Read Raising Good Humans: A Mindful Guide to Breaking the Cycle of Reactive Parenting and Raising Kind, Confident Kids